 The first settlers in Delaware were Dutch colonists.
 They arrived in 1611 and established an outpost of the New Amsterdam Colony, which later became New York.
 The Dutch were joined a few years later by a colony of Swedes, accompanied by a number of Finns.
 They settled at the present site of Wilmington.
 The Dutch and the Swedes had many conflicts until 1655, when the Dutch captured the Swedish settlements.
 Nine years later William Penn and other English colonists seized both the Dutch and Swedish settlements to keep the Pennsylvania colony from being landlocked.

 The town of New Castle, a port on the Delaware River, became the colonial capital of the “Three Lower Counties” (Delaware) in 1704.
 The “Three Lower Counties” remained a part of Pennsylvania until 1776 when economic, cultural, and political differences fostered a permanent separation.
 The capital was moved from New Castle to Dover in 1777.
-In later ears many Scotch, Irish and English Quakers settled in Delaware and in Kent there are today descendants of a shipload of Moors who were wrecked on the Delaware coast generations ago.
+In later years many Scotch, Irish and English Quakers settled in Delaware and in Kent, there are today descendants of a shipload of Moors who were wrecked on the Delaware coast generations ago.

 Delaware was one of the 13 colonies participating in the American Revolution.
 On December 7, 1787, Delaware became the first state to ratify the Constitution of the United States, thereby becoming known as “The First State”.
 Another one of its nicknames is the “Diamond State”.